CawaMS/EnableChangeNotifications/README.md

     * Location
         * Use the location for your Log Analytics workspace
-    * ‘Include change details’ – anyone who has READ access to the workspace may potentially see sensitive information (the old/new value. i.e. connection string) for the workspace
+    * IncludeChangeDetails – anyone who has READ access to the workspace may potentially see sensitive information (the old/new value. i.e. connection string) for the workspace from the old/new values field.
+Including the details in the change event will enable you to view it in the alert itself.
+Otherwise you can use the deep link property in the change event to view the old/new values in Application Change Analysis service.
     * Enable/Disable notifications
 * Run the script
     * Launch a PowerShell command prompt